-Christianity teaches the forgiveness of sins by God, but from the Ten Commandments in Exodus (NIV) it says something along the lines of:
+Christianity teaches the forgiveness of sins by God, but Exodus 20:7, one of the Ten Commandments, says:

 "You shall not take the name of the LORD your God in vain; for the LORD will not hold him guiltless that takes his name in vain."